Oh Lizzie Bennet Diaries, how do I love thee? Let me count the ways.

 In the end, Lizzie learns to see past her prejudices, appreciates her familial relationships, begins a relationship with Darcy, and makes the decision to start a business of her own after graduation.

-I didn’t catch onto it until late that year, but I quickly fell in love.
+I didn’t catch onto it until over midway through the run, but I quickly fell in love.
 When the companion novel The Secret Diary of Lizzie Bennet came out a year later, I downloaded the audiobook, voiced by the actress who played Lizzie in the original series, and felt like I was reliving the best of it all over again.

 Because, while in Austen’s day pursuing a relationship and a living were the same thing, today young women look to enter the work world before getting married, and thus: where matchmaking struggles were the main concern of Pride and Prejudice, career struggles are the center of Lizzie Bennet Diaries.
 Lizzie says right up front her goal is to prepare for a career, despite her mother’s machinations to set her up in an easy, comfortable marriage.